clewisdavis/CSS-for-JS/css-for-js-notes.md

 - `grid-template-areas` and `grid-area` give you the ability to name regions of a grid and assign elements to them.
 - `grid-template-areas`, you have quotes `''` and multiple lines.
 And each line represents a row
+- NOTE: you still have to specify your `grid-template-columns` and `grid-template-rows`

 ```CSS
 .wrapper {